9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/home-diy:

-Total load time is 1.484 seconds
+Total load time is 6.473 seconds

-NaN% of CSS is unused, 0 total stylesheets
+95% of CSS is unused, 20 total stylesheets

 60% of JS is unused